Antara Sarkar Deb

 Antara Sarkar Deb (born 1970) is an Indian politician from Tripura.
-She is an MLA from Kamalasagar Assembly constituency in the erstwhile West Tripura district which is now Sipahijala district, representing Bharatiya Janata Party.
-She won the 2023 Tripura Legislative Assembly election.
+She is an MLA from Kamalasagar Assembly constituency in the erstwhile West Tripura district, which is now Sipahijala district, representing the Bharatiya Janata Party.
+She was first elected in the 2023 Tripura Legislative Assembly election.

 Early life and education

 Sarkar is from Surjyamaninagar, West Tripura district.
 She married Tapan Kumar Deb, a farmer.
-She studied till Class 10 of Tripura Board of secondary education and passed Madhyamik Examination in 1992.
+She studied till Class 10 of Tripura Board of secondary education and passed the Madhyamik examination in 1992.
 Later, she discontinued her studies.

 Career

-Sarkar became an MLA winning the 2023 Tripura Legislative Assembly election from Kamalasagar Assembly constituency representing Bharatiya Janata Party.
-She polled 19,052 votes and defeated her nearest rival, Hiranmay Narayan Debnath of Communist Party of India (Marxist), by a margin of 1,744 votes.
+Sarkar became an MLA winning the 2023 Tripura Legislative Assembly election from the Kamalasagar Assembly constituency representing the Bharatiya Janata Party.
+She polled 19,052 votes and defeated her nearest rival, Hiranmay Narayan Debnath of the Communist Party of India (Marxist), by a margin of 1,744 votes.